WSMorrison/The_Dangerous_Maze/README.md

 ## Planning

-After developing a concept for the game, developer made a list of functions that would probably be required as an outline for the project.
+After developing a concept for the game, the developer made a list of functions that would probably be required as an outline for the project.
 These function concepts were put into a flowchart to help conceptualize the flow of the game.

 ![Flowchart of a very early draft of the game concept.](./assets/images/flowchart.png)

-Ultimately, it was decided that an outline formatted list of the functions was more helpful.
-Though the flow lines were not available, it was easy enough for this logic to be understood in an outline.
-The functions were written in order they would be called, and when the functions needed additional functionality they were split into multiple functions to be called.
+In the outline, he functions were written in order they would be called.
+When the functions needed additional functionality they were split into multiple functions to be called.
 This was also helpful in refactoring, giving the developer a good idea of when functions would have smaller components that would be reused in other functions.

-There many more functions required than were initially outlined and included in the flowchart.
-This continued planning was done in situ, and developed directly into code and development progressed.
-There were also user selected quit options throughout the game, so that the user could quit at any point and keeping the game from being just a convoluted loop trapping the user.
+Ultimately, there were many more functions required than were initially outlined and included in the flowchart.
+This continued planning was done in situ, and developed directly into code as development progressed.
+There were also user selected quit options throughout the game instead of just the one, so that the user could quit at any point.

 ## Design